 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I thank the member for that question.
-Tuberculosis is a difficult issue which we are treating as a major matter, as we know that there are now three communities experiencing an outbreak within Nunavut.
-Currently, funding restrictions are not what we face here, as we have applied for further assistance from the federal government, namely nurses to assist in this endeavour.
+Tuberculosis is a difficult issue that we are treating as a serious matter.
+As we know, there are now three communities experiencing an outbreak within Nunavut.
+Currently, funding restrictions are not what we face here, as we have applied for further assistance from the federal government; primarily, for nurses to assist in this endeavour.